CERL Staff and Research Interest

 Harvey Richardson, Senior Research Engineer

 Harvey Richardson began his career with research roles after being awarded a Ph.D. in physics.
-As a researcher, he gained an interest in parallel computing through use and management of AMT DAP and Meiko systems.
+As a researcher, he gained an interest in parallel file systems through use and management of AMT DAP and Meiko systems.
 In 1992 Harvey joined Thinking Machines Corporation providing on-site support of the national Connection Machine CM-200 service at EPCC in Edinburgh.
-Harvey was responsible for user training, hardware, software and application support.
-In 1998 Harvey joined the HPC benchmarking group of Sun Microsystems and was responsible for running customer benchmarks to determine suitability of product and performance for customers' applications.
-Typical environments were large SMPs and Infiniband clusters.
+Harvey was responsible for user training, hardware, software, and application support.
+In 1998 Harvey joined the HPC benchmarking group of Sun Microsystems where he ran customer benchmarks to determine suitability of product and performance for customers’ applications.
 Harvey joined Cray in 2010 to work on research projects, both directly with customers and in larger research collaborations such as the EU CRESTA Exascale project looking at technologies that can help take real applications to exascale.
-Harvey has developed and taught many training courses and workshops both for customers and at international conferences.
+Harvey has developed and taught many training courses and workshops.
 He has also developed various profiling and benchmarking tools.
-Harvey has particular interests in computer architecture and performance, programming models and language standards.
+Harvey has particular interests in computer architecture and performance, programming models, and language standards.

 Alessandro Rigazzi, Research Engineer